Table of Contents

 The configuration area currently contains three

-files—two configuration files (config
+files—two configuration files (config and

-), and a README.txt
+servers), and a README.txt

 file which describes the INI format.
 At the time of their